 After 145 years one of the last remaining vestiges of the Old West finally came to an end on January 27, 2006, when Western Union sent its final telegram.
-A sad day, I think, as one more history filled era is forever finished.
+A sad day, I think, as one more history-filled era is forever finished.
 And why should this be sad, you might ask.
-We must move forward, technology is changing, dots and dashes have long been replaced by ones and zeros.
+We must move forward; technology is changing, dots and dashes have long been replaced by ones and zeros.
 Be that as it may, this writer thinks it is sad in the same way it can be heartbreaking to say goodbye to a loyal employee who has retired after decades of service.

-Think of it – for almost a century and a half, messages of joy, sorrow and success came in those hand-delivered yellow envelopes.
-The telegraph changed the world when its first message was sent on May 24, 1844 proclaiming “What hath God wrought!”
+Think of it – for almost a century and a half, messages of joy, sorrow, and success came in those hand-delivered yellow envelopes.
+The telegraph changed the world when its first message was sent on May 24, 1844, proclaiming, “What hath God wrought!”
 With those first words sent by telegraph inventor Samuel Morse, communication sped through the land in a way never known before.

-However, getting the public to believe the idea after Morse invented the telegraph in 1831, was a difficult road to hoe.
+However, getting the public to believe the idea after Morse invented the telegraph in 1831, was a difficult row to hoe.
 In the beginning, the telegraph was considered little more than a curiosity, with most people unable to believe that the idea was even possible.
 While a professor of arts and design at New York University in 1835, Samuel Morse proved that signals could be transmitted by wire and produce written codes on a strip of paper.
-The next year, Morse modified the device to write dots and dashes.
+The following year, Morse modified the device to write dots and dashes.
 However, the public remained skeptical.

-In 1837, Morse applied for government assistance to develop the telegraph; however, the nation suffered an economic disaster known as the Panic of 1837 and nothing was done with the application.
+In 1837, Morse applied for government assistance to develop the telegraph; however, the nation suffered an economic disaster known as the Panic of 1837, and nothing was done with the application.
 In the meantime, Morse began to give public demonstrations of his device, finally gaining some credibility.

 Finally, when the nation had begun to recover economically, Morse again asked Congress for an appropriation to help build a telegraph line from Washington to Baltimore, forty miles away.
-This time, the legislators were “sold” on the idea and on February 23, 1843, they granted Morse $30,000 to build his line.
+This time, the legislators were “sold” on the idea, and on February 23, 1843, they granted Morse $30,000 to build his line.

 In the meantime, other technology had advanced rapidly, including the telephone.
-However, long distance was an expensive service and telegrams peaked during the 1920s and ’30s when it was much cheaper to send a telegram than to place a long distance telephone call.
+However, long-distance was an expensive service and telegrams peaked during the 1920s and ’30s when it was much cheaper to send a telegram than to place a long-distance telephone call.

 But as technology continued to evolve, the success of the telegram was not to last.
-As long distance rates began to drop, Western Union phased out its couriers in the late 1960s and early ’70s.
-Then came faxes, email, and even cheaper long distance rates.
+As long-distance rates began to drop, Western Union phased out its couriers in the late 1960s and early ’70s.
+Then came faxes, email, and even cheaper long-distance rates.
 The telegram was doomed.
 By 2005, only about 20,000 telegrams were sent worldwide.

-Though the telegram is gone forever, Western Union continues to thrive, as over the years it has diversified into financial services.
+Though the telegram is gone forever, Western Union continues to thrive as, over the years, it has diversified into financial services.

 The Overland Stage & Telegraph Lines (written 1922)